 9. LA Phil Store

 Located on the lobby level of WDCH, the LA Phil Store sells exclusives from coffee mugs and t-shirts to the LA Phil 100 Years Box Set.
-The LA Phil Store is currently open only during concerts - two hours prior to start time and 30 minutes after the concert ends.
+The LA Phil Store is open from 11am to 5pm Thursday-Sunday, and at 5pm on concert nights.

 10. Weddings & Private Events